 Miners couldn’t extract and process metals without it, and energy companies couldn’t generate fuel without it.
 In fact, human beings couldn’t survive without water.

 Of the amount that is usable, an even smaller quantity is easily attainable from sources such as rivers and streams.
 In fact, rivers and streams contain 300 cubic miles of water, which represents 1/1000th of 1% of the total found on Earth.

-Most of the water we consume and use in industry comes from deep underground aquifers, which are underground layers of porous stone.
-About 30% of liquid fresh water is found in aquifers, while more than 69% is stored in glaciers and icecaps.
+About a third of the earth’s freshwater is found in aquifers, while the rest is stored in glaciers and icecaps.
 Tapping into the supply of fresh groundwater requires natural springs or pumps.